nammonman/Equalizer-APO-eq-generator/README.md

 # Equalizer-APO-eq-generator
 ### V0.1
-this (not very good lol) python script reads an audio recording of your speaker to calculate an eq profile for the Equalizer APO application to (hopefully) improve the sound.
+this python script reads an audio recording of your speaker to calculate an eq profile for the Equalizer APO application to (hopefully) improve the sound.

 #
 # DOWNLOAD AND USE THIS SCRIPT AT YOUR OWN RISK!!